TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Numerical examples

 In this section we will use three sample systems, the spin-boson, the FMO complex, and a pair of qubits, all selected due to their important roles in quantum dynamics, to demonstrate how to employ \texttt{TENSO} on research problems ranging from energy transport to entanglement dynamics.

+There are four main steps to running a TENSO calculation.
+First, libraries and modules are imported.
+Second, the bath correlation function decomposition is generated by the function \lstinline{gen_bcf}, or provided manually by an advanced user.
+Third, the initial system state, system-bath coupling, tensor network structure and propagator are initialized by the function \lstinline{system_multibath}.
+Finally, propagation is carried out to the desired final time using the tqdm package to display progress and estimate time remaining.

-All examples in this tutorial should run on a laptop or desktop computer with the exception of the Fenna-Matthews-Olson complex example which will require a cluster to run in its entirety, especially with the more complicated spectral density. \texttt{TENSO} excels at and provides the largest performance gains when handling difficult problems for HEOM, those which have complicated spectral densities which cannot be represented by a single Drude-Lorentz or Brownian bath alone, or those which need large hierarchy depths.
+All examples in this tutorial are straightforward to run on a laptop or desktop computer with the exception of the Fenna-Matthews-Olson complex example which is computationally more demanding. \texttt{TENSO} excels at and provides the largest performance gains when handling difficult problems for HEOM, those which have complicated spectral densities which cannot be represented by a single Drude-Lorentz or Brownian bath alone, or those which need large hierarchy depths.